-24 years old female with a history of β-hCG positive (levels nor informed) cames with pelvic pain.
-A routine first trimester US transvaginal evaluation was made and shows no intrauterine pregnancy, normal rigth ovary and a left adnexal mass.
-Into this mass we can see a hyperechoic ring surrounding an extrauterine gestational sac, neither yolk sac or a living embryo was visualizated.
+β-hCG positive (levels nor informed) woman comes with pelvic pain.
+A routine first trimester US transvaginal evaluation was performed and showed no intrauterine pregnancy, normal right ovary and a left adnexal mass.
+Inside this mass we can see a hyperechoic ring surrounding an extrauterine gestational sac, neither a yolk sac nor a living embryo was visualized.
 Tubarian pregnancy was confirmed.

 Loading Stack -

 Transvaginal gray-scale US image of the left adnexa reveals an extraovarian adnexal mass with a hyperechoic tubal ring.

 Early diagnosis and treatment of ectopic pregnancy are essential in reducing maternal mortality and preserving future fertility.
 Most patients who have an ectopic pregnancy present with a 5–9-week history of amenorrhea, mild pelvic pain, and vaginal spotting.
 These symptoms should trigger an evaluation for an ectopic pregnancy.